thenexthub/package-manager/Documentation/ModuleAliasing.md

             name: "App",
             dependencies: [
                 .product(name: "Utils",
-                         package: "swift-draw"),
+                         package: "codira-draw"),
                 .product(name: "Utils",
-                         package: "swift-game",
+                         package: "codira-game",
                          moduleAliases: ["Utils": "CodiraGameUtils"]),
             ])
     ]
 ```

 The value for the `moduleAliases` parameter is a dictionary where the key is the original module name in conflict and the value is a user-defined new unique name, in this case `CodiraGameUtils` to qualify it with the package identifier.
-This will rename the `Utils` module in package `swift-game` as `CodiraGameUtils`; the name of the binary will be `CodiraGameUtils.codemodule`.
-No source or manifest changes are required by the `swift-game` package.
+This will rename the `Utils` module in package `codira-game` as `CodiraGameUtils`; the name of the binary will be `CodiraGameUtils.codemodule`.
+No source or manifest changes are required by the `codira-game` package.

 To use the aliased module, `App` needs to reference the the new name, i.e. `import CodiraGameUtils`.
-Its existing `import Utils` statement will continue to reference the `Utils` module from package `swift-draw`, as expected.
+Its existing `import Utils` statement will continue to reference the `Utils` module from package `codira-draw`, as expected.

 Note that the dependency product names are duplicate, i.e. both have the same name `Utils`, which is by default not allowed.
 However, this is allowed when module aliasing is used as long as no files with the same product name are created.
 This means they must all be automatic library types, or at most one of them can be a static library, dylib, an executable, or any other type that creates a file or a directory with the product name.

 ### Example 2

-`App` imports a module `Utils` from a package `swift-draw`.
-It wants to add another package dependency `swift-game` and imports a module `Game` vended from the package.
+`App` imports a module `Utils` from a package `codira-draw`.
+It wants to add another package dependency `codira-game` and imports a module `Game` vended from the package.
 The `Game` module imports `Utils` from the same package.

 ```
 App
-  |— Module Utils (from package ‘swift-draw’)
+  |— Module Utils (from package ‘codira-draw’)
-  |— Module Game (from package ‘swift-game’)
+  |— Module Game (from package ‘codira-game’)
-       |— Module Utils (from package ‘swift-game’)
+       |— Module Utils (from package ‘codira-game’)
 ```

-Package manifest `swift-game`
+Package manifest `codira-game`
 ```
 {
-    name: "swift-game",
+    name: "codira-game",
     products: [
         .library(name: "Game", targets: ["Game"]),
     ],